Tagwerk-Berlin/paratEaR.github.io/README.md

 ## Welcome to GitHub Pages

+This bundle of e-books is specially crafted for  **beginners**.
+Everything from Python basics to the deployment of Machine Learning algorithms to production in one place.
+Become a Machine Learning Superhero  [TODAY!](https://rubikscode.net/ultimate-guide-to-machine-learning-with-python/)

+This can be a bit overwhelming, however, if you follow Microsoft conferences and listen to what some of the C# designers are saying and cross-check it with suggestions on the Github page, you can get a nice picture of what is coming next for CFor example, you can check out this Microsoft Build conference from May and you can find a lot of [interesting information](https://www.youtube.com/watch?v=GJ_PaRNDe9E).
+Here are five new features that we will see in the new version of C#:

+Null Reference Exception is one of the worst bugs that you can have in your code.
+It is just painful.
+In order to protect from this type of exception, you need a bulletproof design of the application and a lot of checks for parameters of the functions.
+This new feature should help us with that and make our code more readable and robust.
 You can use the [editor on GitHub](https://github.com/Tagwerk-Berlin/paratEaR.github.io/edit/main/README.md) to maintain and preview the content for your website in Markdown files.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.